danmoore2205/castlegrey_landscapes/README.md

     convert path_to_image -resize 300 output_path_to_image

 ###Environment Variables
-As it's deployed to heruko, environment variables are used for config data.
+As it's deployed to heroku, environment variables are used for config data.
 Ensure the local .env file has the following variables:

 * FROM_EMAIL
 * TO_EMAIL